 Dr. Poh’s research interests involve developing diagnostic and therapeutic applications that possess adept properties and functions to target inflammatory diseases, cancer and/or infectious pathogens.
 We also prepare a variety of small molecules to macroscale architectures such as multi-functional nanoparticles, nanogels, liposomes, and nanofibers.
 Our research focuses on chemical syntheses, characterization and the understanding of chemical, physical, biological properties, and application.

-Adarsh D. Radadia, Ph.D., Assistant Professor of Chemical Engineering
+Adarsh D. Radadia, Ph.D., Associate Professor of Chemical Engineering

 Bio-Nanomaterials Interface Design & Applications Laboratory